PKBeam/Edda/using-edda.md

 You can mouse over either the editor grid (for more accuracy) or the navigational waveform.

-Clicking on a bookmark in the navigational waveform will set the song's position to that point.
+Clicking on a bookmark in the navigational waveform will let you jump to that location in the map.

 To rename a bookmark, right-click it.

 To delete a bookmark, middle-click it.

-Bookmarks will also show up on the editing grid, but cannot be modified there.

 > **NOTE**: Edda's bookmarks are fully compatible with MMA2's bookmarks.

 ### Difficulty Settings